Roasted Duck

 Before I started cooking duck, I used to think it was hard.
 But it isn’t.
-And I figured out that the best way to make duck is to slow roast it because that keeps the meat so moist.
+And through trial and error, I figured out that the best way to make duck is to slow roast it because that keeps the meat so moist, even the breast meat.

-This is such a great meal to serve at the holidays.
-I have served this duck on New Year’s eve and it’s perfect.
+This is such a great meal to serve at the holidays or a special occasion.
+I have served this duck on both Thanksgiving and New Year’s eve and we have enjoyed the meal each time we’ve had it.
+It’s a great alternative to serve instead of turkey.

 And if you serve this to your guests at a party?
-They are going to be so impressed and they’ll have a fabulous meal.
+They are going to be so impressed while they enjoy this fabulous meal.

 And if you have any leftover duck, you can make curry duck.